iWinston/typeorm-plus/docs/decorator-reference.md

 }
 ```

-For move information about subscribers see documentation [here](./subscribers-and-listeners.md).
+For more information about subscribers see documentation [here](listeners-and-subscribers.md).

 ## Other decorators